KatherineWang0527/CSCI596_Final_Proj/README.md

 ### Model Loading:

-Utilize a 3D modeling software (Blender, Maya, etc.) to create detailed models of a tower and a house.
+Utilize a 3D modeling software (Blender, Maya, etc.) to create detailed models of a monkey face.
 Export these models into a format that can be loaded into the OpenGL application (e.g., OBJ, FBX).

 ### Shader Development: